howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 Once you created your React application, you'll pull in the required code for the backend.

+> **Note**: The final project for this tutorial can be found on [GitHub](https://github.com/howtographql/react-apollo).
+You can always use it as a reference whenever you get lost throughout the course of the following chapters.
+> Also note that each code block is annotated with a filename.
+These annonations directly link to the correpsonding file on GitHub so you can clearly see where to put the code and what the end result will look like.

 ### Frontend

 #### Creating the app